shbhmbhrgv/Personality-Chatbot/readme.md

 Then, Go to the Browser: http://127.0.0.1:8000/

-## Dataset
-For this project we used the [Friends TV Corpus](https://fangj.github.io/friends/) and [Big Bang Theory](https://bigbangtrans.wordpress.com/about/).
-We preprocessed the data to get conversations between main character and other characters.

-## Hyperparameters
-Some of the hyperparameter we played with are sentence-length, number of hidden-layers, word embedding-size, batch-size and number of epochs.

-  * 2 RNN layers(encoder and decoder) and for each layer we put the number of hidden layers to 2048.
-  * Changed the word embedding size to 256.
-  * Batch size to 512.
-  * Number of epochs: 200,000.

 ## Results
 Below are some screenshots of our chat with the chatbot tested with Joey.
 It gives preety good results for standard questions as well as some character specific questions.